 - Changes in the user’s voice

 Users typically take a pill form or use a hypodermic needle to inject steroids directly into the blood stream.
-Although some steroids are used in medicine, anabolic steroids are illegal and are never prescribed to healthy young men.
+Although some steroids are used in medicine, anabolic steroids are illegal and are never prescribed to healthy young men or women.

 Some common examples of anabolic steroids include: